 What are the symptoms?

 You may not notice the symptoms of iron deficiency anemia.
-That's because it develops slowly, and the symptoms may be mild.
+That's because it may develop slowly, and your symptoms may be mild.
 As anemia gets worse, you may feel weak and tired or dizzy.
-You may get headaches, feel short of breath, and have trouble concentrating.
+You may get headaches or feel short of breath.

 How is it diagnosed?

 To diagnose iron deficiency anemia, your doctor will do a physical exam and ask about your health and symptoms.
 Your doctor will also do blood tests.
 These tests may include a complete blood count to look at your red blood cells and an iron test that shows how much iron is in your blood.